 Creating remarkable content is important, but social media is the platform that allows you to go one step further than just sharing—to interacting!
 Don’t leave too much on the table, if potential customers want to interact with your brand on social media tretargethen make sure you are on the right platforms to engage with them.

 When your visitor to the site clicks, downloads, or likes your content make sure that if you can you collect their email address.
 By tracking what they interacted with, and sorting them properly you can follow up only on the specific topics you think they’ll find relevant—this way you stay in touch, but don’t inundate them with too much content.

 Search Engine Optimization (SEO)

 Search engines like Google, Bing, and Baidu can show any potential customer any content.
-How people find you is SEO, and it’s hand in hand with content marketing—there has to be something to find!
+How people find you in google is largely determined through your companies search engine optimization, and it’s hand in hand with persona-driven content marketing—there has to be something to find!
 Both on-page and off-page SEO are important in inbound marketing.

 Referrals are one of the most effective types of leads.
 Typically, referrals can close pretty quickly and are low-cost in the grand scheme of digital marketing.

 Collaboration with other companies offers a new viewpoint and audience to have exposure to your brand.
 Leveraging in each other’s following is what helps to get both companies audiences involved.
 It’s fairly unique territory, in that one size all doesn’t fit every partnership.
 Hosting a webinar together, writing an ebook, or create branded content—any form this wants to take where you complement each other well.